karpetrosyan/hishel/docs/storages.md

 - Expired entries (past their TTL)
 - Entries marked as deleted for more than 7 days
-- Incomplete pairs older than 1 hour (considered corrupted)
-- Pairs with missing or incomplete streams
+- Entries with missing or incomplete streams

 The cleanup process is automatic and doesn't require manual intervention.

-### Custom Pair IDs
+### Custom Entry IDs

-By default, pair IDs are auto-generated UUIDs.
+By default, entry IDs are auto-generated UUIDs.
 You can provide custom IDs if needed:

 === "Async"